SonalPinto/mt-choc/README.md

     <img width="75%" src="assets/mt_choc_kle.png">
 </p>

 The 2.25U shift on the left and right will need choc 2U stabilizers (standard 24mm wire).
-The 6.25U MBK spacebar needs a 100mm wire, which is the same width as a MX wire.
-However, the default long wire that comes along with a Kailh Choc stabilizer kit is 76mm long.
-Moreover, the MX 100mm wire probably cannot be used with the choc stabilizers because they are usually taller (12.5mm), whereas the Kailh stabilizers are 10mm tall.
-Moreover, they are also thicker and don't seem to fit into the Kailh choc stabilizer stems (at least the ones I have tried).
+The 6.25U MBK spacebar uses a stabilizer that is 100mm apart (MBK spec).
 Opportunistically, the layout also offers an alternate spacebar layout with a split (2U-2.25U-2U) that reuses the stabilizer footprint cutouts of the 6.25U (read more in the [hardware doc](docs/hardware.md)).

 ## Hardware
 [⌨️ DOC ⌨️](docs/hardware.md)